jamf/regatta/docs/cli/regatta_leader.md

       --replication.cert-filename string               Path to the API server certificate. (default "hack/replication/server.crt")
       --replication.enabled                            Replication API enabled (default true)
       --replication.key-filename string                Path to the API server private key file. (default "hack/replication/server.key")
-      --replication.max-send-message-size-bytes uint   The target maximum size of single replication message allowed to send.
+      --replication.log-cache-size int                 Size of the replication cache. (default 1024) --replication.max-send-message-size-bytes uint   The target maximum size of single replication message allowed to send.
                                                        Still under some circumstances a larger message could be sent.
 So make sure the followers are able to accept slightly larger messages. (default 4194304)
       --rest.address string                            Address the REST API server should listen on. (default ":8079")